 Curious to find out more?
 Well..
 During the show InnerSpace Presents: Doctor Who Steven Moffat talks about how he aimed to make the first episode 1 of series 10 the start of a new show again.

 Peter Capaldi, Pearl Mackie, Steven Moffat and Brian Minchin gather together for the Space channel to talk all things Series 10, the Doctor’s New Companion and Sonic Screwdriver as well as BBC Three’s Class

-Let’s watch and enjoy the Doctor Who full panel with Peter Capaldi, Pearl Mackie, Steven Moffat, Brian Minchin, and Matt Lucas at the Theater at Madison Square Garden in NYC at New York Comic-Con 2016!
+Let’s enjoy some of the highlights with Peter Capaldi, Pearl Mackie, Steven Moffat, Brian Minchin and Matt Lucas at the Theater at Madison Square Garden in NYC at New York Comic-Con 2016.